MazyModz/UE4-DAReplicationGraphExample/README.md

 # UE4-DAReplicationGraphExample
-An example project of how to use the ReplicationGraph in Unreal Engine
+An example project of how to use the ReplicationGraph in Unreal Engine.
+Also a template version of my ReplicationGraph is provided so you can use that in your project and create a child class from it.

 Video tutorial can be found here: